Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees

-\textbf{Critic Optimization}: For the direct and softmax representations, the critic's objective is to estimate the action-value ($Q$) and advantage ($A$) functions respectively.
-We use a linear parameterization for the $Q$ function implying that for each policy $\pi$, $Q^\pi(s,a \vert \omega) = \langle \omega, \mathbf{X}(s, a) \rangle$, where $\mathbf{X}(s, a) \in \R^d$ are features obtained via tile-coding~\citep[Ch.
-9]{sutton18book}.
-We vary the dimension $d \in \{80, 60, 40\}$ of the tile-coding features to vary the expressivity of the critic.
-Given the knowledge of $\pidist$ and the estimate $Q^\pi(s,a \vert \omega)$, the estimated advantage can be obtained as: $A^\pi(s,a \vert \omega) = Q^\pi(s,a\vert \omega) - \sum_{a} \pidist(a|s) \, Q^\pi(s,a\vert \omega)$.
-We consider two ways to estimate the $Q$ function for training the critic: (a) using the known MDP to exactly compute the $Q$ values and (b) estimating the $Q$ function using Monte-Carlo (MC) rollouts.
 We evaluate the performance of the decision-aware loss defined for the direct (\cref{prop:directlb}) and softmax representations (\cref{prop:softmaxlb}).
 For both representations, we minimize the corresponding objective at each iteration $t$ (Lines 6-8 in~\cref{alg:generic}) using gradient descent with the step-size $\alpha_{c}$ determined by the Armijo line-search~\citep{armijo1966minimization}.
 We use a grid-search to tune the trade-off parameter $c$, and propose an alternative albeit conservative method to estimate $c$ in~\cref{app:implementation}.